ibm-cloud-docs/cloud-object-storage/cos-secure-stored-content.md

      - An instance of [Activity Tracker](/docs/activity-tracker?topic=activity-tracker-getting-started)
      - A user ID with [administrator platform permissions](/docs/account?topic=account-userroles) and the service access [writer role](/docs/account?topic=account-userroles#service_access_roles).

+   Follow these steps:

    1. Scroll down to the **Monitoring and activity tracking** section and toggle the radio button to **Activity tracking enabled**.
 Select an appropriate plan, and give the new instance a memorable name.
 As you may likely want to create the Activity Tracker instance in the same region as the bucket (for example, `us-east`) you could name the instance something like `US East AT` so that you can easily find it later.
    1. Click to enable **Track data events** and select both **read & write** from the drop-down list.

 1. If required, add the [Monitoring](/docs/cloud-object-storage?topic=cloud-object-storage-monitoring-cos) service during the bucket creation by scrolling down to **Service integrations (optional)**.